adhithyakrishna/adhithyakrishna.github.io/content/en/articles/golang/DependencyInjection.md

 The logger instance was generated in main.go file.
 Suppose we want to create a new router called home.
 Instead of creating a new instance of logger we can simply inject it into the router.
 This is where the dependency injection comes into the picture.

+We create a new package that handles the logic of /home route.
+The new package is **home package**.
+In the home.go file, we add the following code.

+## Dependency Injection

 #### Step 1 : Create a Handler of type struct and initialise a logger variable of the type log.Logger